iltommi/qdb-documentation/source/concepts/persistence.rst

 Persistence is done using `LevelDB <http://code.google.com/p/leveldb/>`_.
 All software that is LevelDB compatible can process the wrpme persistence layer.

 Entries are stored "as is", unmodified.
-The wrpme technology ensures that the most frequent entries stay in memory in a way that allows to serve a very large amount of simultenous requests (see :doc:`concurrency`).
+The wrpme technology ensures that the most frequent entries stay in memory in a way that allows the serving of a very large amount of simultenous requests (see :doc:`concurrency`).

 All entries are persisted to disk as they are added and updated.
 When a put or add request has been processed, it is guaranteed that the persistence layer has fully acknowledged the persistence request.